bezout/libhelico/README.md

 Comments and Complaints
 -------------

-If you have any problems/comments/complaints running this library or concerning the contents of the animations[^footnote1] please contact the shadow member or the software architect[^footnote2] which are more involded than the project manager.
+If you have any problems/comments/complaints running this library or concerning the contents of the animations\* please contact the shadow member or the software architect¤ which are more involded than the project manager.

 -------------

-[^footnote1] All characters appearing in this work are fictitious.
+\* All characters appearing in this work are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental.

-[^footnote2] Such a lovely name for a such messy person.
+¤ Such a lovely name for a such messy person.